Feeling cramped in your bed alongside a partner, kids, and pets? Moving to a bigger bedroom? It might be time to upgrade

 Your body size

 King mattresses provide plenty of space for heavier individuals and heavier couples.
 (Learn about the best mattress for heavy people.)
 Additionally, taller individuals may want to consider choosing a Texas, Alaskan, or Wyoming king size mattress.
 The extra legroom can add an extra level of comfort for tall people.

 King size mattresses are more expensive than other mattress sizes.
 They typically cost about 25% more than queen size beds of the same style and brand.
 A larger sized king mattress like a California king or Alaskan king will come with an increased price tag as well.
-A standard king size innerspring mattress will be the most affordable mattress type since they tend to run less expensive than other mattress types.
+A standard king size innerspring mattress will be the most affordable mattress type since it tends to run less expensive than other mattress types.

 If you tend to sleep hot, you may want to skip memory foam since it can trap heat.
 Innerspring and